Welcome to Puno

 Puno is known as Peru’s capital folklórica (folkloric capital) – its Virgen de la Candelaria parades are televised across the nation – and the associated drinking is the stuff of legend.
 Its urban center can feel contaminated and cold.
 But Puno’s people are upbeat, cheeky and ready to drop everything if there’s a good time to be had.

-As a commercial (and contraband) hub, its colonial and naval identity can be glimpsed in its spots of old architecture, the colorful traditional dress worn by many inhabitants and scores of young cadets in the streets.
+As a commercial (and contraband) hub, its colonial and naval identity can be glimpsed in its spots of old architecture, the colorful traditional dress worn by many inhabitants and the scores of young cadets in the streets.